Evanora Unlimited: Early life

 Ohana was born in Oakland, California.
 Both of his parents were DJs, exposing him to the underground rave scene and teaching him Ableton Live at an early age.
 Prior to his success touring full-time as a musician, Ohana broke into his local underground music scene around 2016, going to shows with a camera from his Berkeley High School video class, documenting the events, editing recaps, and sending the footage to the performing artists.
 With the network he met, Ohana would get further into music and video production, as well as themself organizing a variety of underground shows and raves around the Bay Area.
 In 2018, Ohana would break away from strictly producing for other artists and began producing their first solo project under the alias Evanora:Unlimited and shortly after Marjorie W.C Sinclair.

 Career

 Ohana's first full-length project as Evanora Unlimited, Lustful Expanse, was released in 2020.
 This release was followed by singles "Limestone" featuring She Diamond, "Age of Information" featuring Taraneh and Ivy Knight, and "Sequoia Tide" featuring She Diamond and produced by Yves Tumor; Evanora Unlimited also supported dates with Yves Tumor on their 2022 tour with Ecco2k and 2023 tour with Pretty Sick.
 Perfect Answer, the second full-length Evanora Unlimited project, was released in February 2024.

-Ohana was also briefly affiliated with the Reptilian Club Boyz hip-hop collective under his Marjorie W.C.
-Sinclair side project and producer alias Housepett until the collective's disbandment in 2021.
+Ohana was also a member of the collective Reptilian Club Boyz under his side project Marjorie W.C.
+Sinclair and producer alias Housepett until its disbandment in 2021.